btc-keygen

 BSD

 Pre-built binaries are not provided for BSD.
 Build from source using the instructions above.
-The tool compiles and runs correctly on FreeBSD, OpenBSD, and NetBSD.
+The tool compiles and runs on FreeBSD, OpenBSD, and NetBSD.

 Usage

-Basic: generate a keypair
+Generate a keypair

 $ btc-keygen generate